Parenthood Doesn’t Always Go According to Plan

 Give yourself permission to adjust your expectations.
 Parenthood requires flexibility.
 Changing course isn’t failure—it’s growth.

-As a doula, I’ve seen this lesson play out in birth as well.
+As a doula, I’ve seen these same lessons unfold during pregnancy, birth, and postpartum.
 Labor doesn’t always follow the plan.
 Healing isn’t always linear.
 Parenting certainly isn’t.
 Learning to adapt with grace is one of the greatest gifts we can give ourselves.

 One unexpected blessing that came from my own journey has been finding work that aligns with the life I want to build.

 After becoming a mother, I realized I wanted a career that allowed me to care for my family without constantly feeling torn between work and home.
-Becoming a doula has given me that opportunity.
+Becoming a doula has given me the opportunity to support other families while also being present for my own.

 Success looks different to me now.